wendy-wong/wendy-wong/README.md

 • AWS Data Hero (2023)

-• AWS APAC Community Builder oF The Year (2022)
+• AWS APAC Community Builder of The Year (2022)